 TMJ Disorders and Headaches in Northeast Philadelphia

-TMJ disorders and headaches go hand in hand.
-We can help you diagnose if your chronic headaches are caused by this oral health problem.
-TMJ disorders are known to increase the frequency of your headaches and also make it more likely for your headaches to be full-on migraines.
+TMJ disorders and headache pain go hand in hand.
+We can help you figure out if your chronic headaches are caused by this oral health problem.
+TMJ disorders will likely increase the frequency of your headaches.
+They also make it more likely for your headaches to be full-on migraines.

 One of the main causes of TMJ disorders is teeth grinding, also known as bruxism.
 This commonly occurs while you’re sleeping or subconsciously throughout the day without you realizing it.
 The pressure you create while clenching or grinding your teeth together impacts the muscles throughout your face and head, causing those headaches upon waking.